realpython/python-guide/docs/scenarios/web.rst

 to serve Python applications.
 It is a Python interpretation of the Ruby `Unicorn <http://unicorn.bogomips.org/>`_ server.
 Unicorn is designed to be lightweight, easy to use, and uses many UNIX idioms.
-Gunicorn is not designed to face the internet, in fact it was designed to run behind Nginx which buffers slow requests, and takes care of other important considerations.
+Gunicorn is not designed to face the internet -- it was designed to run behind Nginx which buffers slow requests and takes care of other important considerations.
 A sample setup for Nginx + gUnicorn can be found in the `Gunicorn help <http://gunicorn.org/deploy.html>`_.